 As a third year History of Art student at The Courtauld, I feel well equipped to inform you of a typical ‘week in the life’ of a BA student.
-Hopefully, I will answer all the questions you have but if not, please feel free to submit them here and I or another student will get back to you promptly.

 My name is Hollie, I came to The Courtauld from a sixth form college in Manchester after completing A-Levels in Classical Civilisation, History and French, (that’s right, no Art History here).
 Despite this, I have never felt a disadvantage with the content of the course.